roarharjo/NetKnob/README.md

 # NetKnob

-WiFi channel scanner with dial control on Waveshare ESP32-S3 Knob.
+Multi-radio scanner and security tool on the Waveshare ESP32-S3 Knob.

 ---